pilkonimo/Citynthesizer/README.md

 The camera setting ([./data/camera.json](data/camera.json)) is taken from CityScapes [[4]](#4) (originally: aachen_000000_000019_camera.json) and used to calculate disparity- from depth-maps.
 It is additionally copied to comply with the CityScapes [[4]](#4) format.
 Because stereo-imaging is not available only the intrinsic parameters are implemented in blender.

+**Labeling Conflicts**

+At the moment mainly two labeling conflicts arise with respect to the CityScapes dataset [[4]](#4), if used out-of-the-box with SceneCity [[3]](#3).
+* Sidewalks are labeled as roads
+* Front- and backside of traffic signs are both labeled as such

 ## Modification Guidelines